nufeb/NUFEB-2/docs/source/intro.rst

 simulating the actions and interactions of autonomous individuals, which, in our case, are the microbes.

-IbM has ability to precisely capture how the heterogeneity of individual organisms and local interactions influence emergent behaviours, such as bacterial colony morphology.
+IbMs precisely capture how the heterogeneity of individual organisms and local interactions influence emergent behaviours, such as bacterial colony morphology.